Memorial Hall Library

 A celebration of future possibilities.
 (Ages 3 to 7)

-Pete eagerly awaits the arrival of the ice cream truck.
+A biography of the pop star.
 (Ages 4 to 8)